gamemanual0/gm0/source/docs/appendix/glossary.rst

         Face mounting refers to mounting the motor by affixing the motor directly to the mount using bolts.
-        This is the preferable way of mounting the motor (compared to clamp mounting) because it is less likely to loosen over time, especially with the use of Loctite on the bolts.
+        This is the preferable way of mounting the motor (compared to :term:`clamp mounting`) because it is less likely to loosen over time, especially with the use of :term:`Loctite` on the bolts.

         .. note::
             It is advisable that 4-6 bolts be used to face mount for redundancy.

-        Additionally, there is no way that the motor might rotate and cause a loss of tension in belts or chain.
+        Additionally, there is no way that the motor might rotate and cause a loss of tension in :term:`belts <HTD Belt>` or :term:`chain`.

         .. figure:: images/glossary/face-mounting.png
             :alt: A REV Robotics v2 motor facemounted to a plate